Brandon-Wass/Tk_Clockipy/README.md

   **cleanup_on_exit**: A function to handle the cleanup process on exit.

-## Customization:

-  **Colors**: When you want to change the color scheme.

-    1. Search for every instance of the mention white, red, blue, and green(on base versions) or purple(on gpio or audio versions).

-    2. Paying attention to what each mention of white or purple affects, change to whatever color you'd like

-    3. Same applies when changing the background, just search for black instead.

-  **GPIO Buzzer Pin**: Only applies to verxion number x.2x!!
-    Make sure to change the GPIO pin number to whichever your buzzer is attached to!

-      ```
-       16--        GPIO.setup(20, GPIO.OUT)
-       17--        GPIO.output(20, GPIO.LOW)

-      206--        GPIO.output(20, GPIO.HIGH)

-      224--            GPIO.output(20, GPIO.LOW)

-      235--            GPIO.output(20, GPIO.LOW)
-      ```
 ## Possible changes:

   - Adding the current digital time below the clock for users who prefer a numerical representation.

-  - A settings menu to customize the clock's look, e.g., colors, or fonts.

   - Adding a date display (e.g., "Monday, September 29").

-  - Integrating the popup window into the program itself as a button that pops up while the alarm is playing.

 ## Contributing: